JayTWWM/E-commerce-App-Angular/README.md

 # ECommerce

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.9.
+This project is a fully functional e-commerce app made in angular with PHP-MySQL backend

 ## Development server